0xSimbo/gca-crm-backend/src/routers/fractions-router/README.md

   }
   ```
 - **Notes**
+  - `totals` only include amounts delegated/spent within the week range (earning rewards).
+  - `delegatedAfterWeekRange` shows recent activity after the last completed week (not yet earning rewards).
+  - Each farm in `farmDetails` includes a breakdown of rewards by source:
+    - `totalInflationRewards`: GLW earned from protocol inflation
+    - `totalProtocolDepositRewards`: GLW earned from protocol fee deposits (PD)
+    - `totalEarnedSoFar`: Sum of inflation + protocol deposit rewards
   - For wallets with both launchpad and mining-center in the same farm, shows separate entries with properly split rewards.
   - Uses Control API's wallet-specific split data to accurately allocate rewards.
   - Projects rewards over full duration for APY calculation.